María Guggiari Echeverría: Life

-In February 1950 she and her parents relocated to the capital of the nation.
-Angel departed for Europe in April 1952 and then made the decision to become a priest in November 1952, in a move that also prompted her to discern her call to the religious life (she had visited a convent of the Carmelites on 20 August 1952), though in 1953 she received staunch opposition to this from her parents.
+Angel departed for Europe in April 1952 and then made the decision to become a priest in November 1952, in a move that also prompted her to discern her call to the religious life (she had visited a convent of the Carmelites on 20 August 1952), though in 1953 she received opposition to this from her parents.
 In January 1954 she began a period of spiritual exercises.
 Despite this opposition she entered the Discalced Carmelite Order on 2 February 1955 and received the habit on 14 August 1955.
 She took her initial vows on 15 August 1956 along with her new religious name.
 She wrote around 48 letters to the now-Father Angel in her time as a religious.

 On 7 January 1959 she became ill with infectious hepatitis and was forced to move into a sanatorium to recover; she spat blood for the first time on 28 March 1959 – Holy Saturday.
-On 28 April 1959 in Asunción she was with her siblings and parents on cushions and sat up and spoke her final words at 4:10 am: "Jesus I love You!
+On 28 April 1959 in Asunción she was with her siblings and parents on cushions and sat up and spoke her final words at 4:10 am: "Jesus I love you!
 What a sweet encounter!
 Virgin Mary!"
 She had asked the prioress to read a poem of Teresa of Ávila before she died.
 Her remains were relocated on 28 April 1993.